asciiscry3r/mksscryertower.quest/content/category/About.rst

 Articles of Association
 +++++++++++++++++++++++

-1. No religion, only scientific atheism.
+1. No religion, all religion is slavery and mind controll, only scientific atheism.

 2. Full respect for universal human rights and their implementation to the maximum extent possible, does not take into account religious organizations or other people if they violate them first.

-3. Prohibition of human control using technical means and transmission of electromagnetic radiation from life activities.
+3. Prohibition of human control or programming using technical means and transmission of electromagnetic radiation from scan or records of life activities.

 4. Prohibited online piracy/criminals and its support how much as possible.
 Security reason.